-Description This command will clean up any residue information from a previous failed session in management layer.
+Description Use this command to clean up any residue information from a previous failed session in management layer.
 It releases all the resources created for the port specified.

-port The physical port number where loopdiag executes.
+port The physical port number where the loopdiag application was executed.
 This operand is required.

-Example To complete loopdiag at port 5:
+Example To clear the loopdiag application information at port 5: